CGATOxford/cgat/doc/CGATInstallation.rst

         # or go for the latest development version:
         bash install-CGAT-tools.sh --devel [--location </full/path/to/folder/without/trailing/slash>]

+        # enable the conda environment as requested by the installation script:
+        source </full/path/to/folder/without/trailing/slash>/conda-install/bin/activate cgat-s

-        # please run the cgat command-line tool to check:
+        # finally, please run the cgatflow command-line tool to check the installation:
-        cgat
+        cgat --help

 The installation script will put everything under the specified location.
 It needs 5 GB of disk space and it takes about 10 minutes to complete.
 The aim of the script is to provide a portable installation